mrterinc/mrterinc.github.io/_pages/about.md

 social: true
 ---

 I am a PhD candidate in Accounting at Bocconi University.
 I am interested in audit regulation and audit market dynamics.
 In particular, my research focuses on how information on auditors are perceived by their clients and investors.
+My advisor is Angela K. Pettinicchio.

 Research interests: Audit regulation and transparency, Economics of audit markets